Infectious Diseases

 It’s important to get help as soon as possible if you think you’ve been infected by a tick.

 To make a diagnosis, your health care provider will base a diagnosis on your symptoms, whether you were recently in a tick-infested environment, and your medical history.
-“We can run a two-step test to look for antibodies in your blood,” says Hoffman.
+A test can look for antibodies in your blood, as well.
 But because antibodies can take weeks to develop, the test results may not give a clear answer until you have been infected for at least a few weeks.

 After treatment, some people may still experience muscle or joint aches and nervous system problems.
 This is called post-treatment Lyme disease syndrome (PTLDS).
 While long-term antibiotics have not been shown to help with PTLDS, there are other ways to manage the symptoms, and most people get better with time.